Department-for-Transport-Disruptions/bods-integrated-data/src/functions/avl-subscriber/README.md

 ![avl-subscriber-user-flow.png](avl-subscriber-user-flow.png)

-When a user follows submits their feed, it will be sent to this subscribe endpoint and will receive the following
+When a user submits their feed, it will be sent to this subscribe endpoint and will receive the following
 information:

 - URL for the data producer endpoint